Glad You Came Here. Please Meet A

 Call to Learn More: 781.237.4596

-Cindy has been a chief wordsmith for Senior Helpers and has guided best-in-class experts in Alzheimer's and Dementia in creatively packaging and marketing innovative training programs for frontline staff.
+For several years Cindy served as chief wordsmith for Senior Helpers home care.
+Her blogs became the Amazon "A Guide to Excellent (and successful Aging".
+She has collaborated with best-in-class experts in Alzheimer's and Dementia in creatively packaging and marketing innovative training programs for frontline staff in residential assisted living settings.

-With years spent in advertising and brand-building Cindy understands persuasive environments, the often quixotic nature of social media, and other influences that shape public opinion today.
+With years spent in advertising and brand-building Cindy understands persuasive environments.
+These are the often-quixotic nature of social media and myriad noises shaping public opinion today.

-Because certain events had been set in motion that were irreversible, undeniable, and demanded attention.
-They included massive waiting lists for home-based services, an adult population with a super-long life expectancy, millions of adult children suddenly finding themselves long-distance care-givers, a nursing home model that was generally failing its "customers", an epidemic of loneliness among elders, and most importantly, a stunning dismissal of their essential value to society.
-And these are just a few reasons.
+Certain events had been set in motion that were irreversible, undeniable, and demanded attention.
+They included massive waiting lists for home-based services, an adult population with a super-long life expectancy.
+Millions of adult children suddenly finding themselves long-distance care-givers.
+A nursing home model generally failing its "customers" An epidemic of loneliness among elders.
+Most importantly, there was a stunning dismissal of the essential value of elders to society.

-For me, an article more than a decade ago in The Atlantic crystallized the impact of the senior tsunami, and forecasted the impact of elders on scores of industries.
+For Cindy, an article in The Atlantic crystallized the impact of the senior tsunami, and forecasted the impact of elders on scores of industries.
 It was a poignant piece by Jonathan Rauch entitled “Letting Go of my Father”.

-Jon's deeply personal reflection painted a picture of his struggle to relocate his father from Arizona and assimilate him into his erudite world in Washington, D.C.
-Crisis and catastrophe intersected as he cobbled together resources to cope with his dad's rapidly debilitating Alzheimer’s disease while navigating a healthcare system totally unprepared to deal with the staggering need for support at home.
+Jonathan's deeply personal reflection painted a picture of his struggle to relocate his father from Arizona and assimilate him into his complicated life and world in Washington, D.C.
+Crisis and catastrophe intersected as he cobbled together resources to cope with his dad's rapidly debilitating Alzheimer’s disease while navigating a healthcare system totally unprepared to deal with his staggering need for support at home.

-The “Senior Tsunami” has forever changed the way we look at elders, ageism, housing, community and intergenerational living, technology, caregiver services, training, skills development, products geared for “oldies”, the role of the sandwich generation, the safety of home and the meaning of safety nets.
+The reality of the “Senior Tsunami” eventually changed the way we look at elders, ageism, housing, community and intergenerational living, technology, caregiver services, training, skills development, products geared for “oldies”, the role of the sandwich generation, the safety of home and the meaning of safety nets.

 The world transitioned and seniors became the center of it in many ways.
 It was time to readjust our thinking.